villekf/OMEGA-doc/docs/source/algorithms.rst

 Enable with ``options.Huber``.

 Similar to quadratic prior, but can prevent large variations and thus artifacts happening by limiting the values with ``options.huber_delta``.
 See HP PROPERTIES in the examples.
 The weighting functions the same ways as quadratic prior, meaning that you can input your own weights into ``options.weights_huber`` or leave it empty and use the default ones.
-By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, with the sum of all weights normalized to one.
+By default, the distance of each voxel in the neighborhood from the center voxel is used as the weight, normalized such that the sum of the weights equals one.
 The weight vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) and the middle value inf, if custom values are input.

 Based on: https://doi.org/10.1002/9780470434697